R2S-ver/ABS-3D-Printing-Guide/README.md

 **Failed reason (conjecture):**
 - Filament may have been too wet
-- Glue stick may have caused poor adhesion to the build plate
+- Bad glue stick may have caused poor adhesion to the build plate
 - Unknown machine failure may have occurred

-A full maintenance check was performed, but the exact cause could not be determined with certainty.
+A full maintenance check was performed, moving parts were lubricated, but the exact cause could not be determined with certainty.

-At this point, I considered abandoning ABS and switching to **PETG or ASA** instead, or purchasing a more reliable and better-known ABS brand such as **Bambu Lab ABS**.
+At this point, I want to give up trying on ABS and switching to **PETG or ASA** instead; or purchasing a more reliable and better-known ABS brand like Bambu Lab ABS.

 ---